maxluzuriaga/Particles/README.md

 Particles
 =========

-A fireworks display using the UIKit particle system.
+A fireworks display using the UIKit particle system, and featuring variable velocity.